-From the Census in 2020 the Gawura School employed:
+From the Census in 2021 the Gawura School employed:

-Teaching Staff - full-time: 4 Teaching Staff - part-time: 9 (FTE 1.8)
+Teaching Staff - full-time: 4 The selection of Color Color and Advances 10 /ETE 2

+Teaching Staff - part-time: 10 (FTE 2.4)

-In 2020 three full-time teachers and one part-time teacher are Indigenous.
+In 2021 three full-time teachers and two part-time teachers are Indigenous.
 There are several specialist teachers engaged to support, for example Wiradjuri language, students with learning needs, arts and Indigenous culture and music.

-Support & Operational Staff - full-time: 1 Support & Operational Staff - part-time 6 (FTE 2.8)
+Support & Operational Staff - full-time: 1

+Support & Operational Staff - part-time: 6 (FTE 2.8)

-In 2020 one full-time Support & Operational staff members is Indigenous and five part-time Support & Operational staff members are Indigenous.
+In 2021 one full-time Support & Operational staff member is Indigenous and four part-time Support & Operational staff members are Indigenous.